SpottedBush/PADI/README.md

 ```sh
 git clone git@github.com:SpottedBush/PADI.git
 ```
-N.B.: GitHub might need you to be already logged in.
+N.B.: Using SSH requires you to have a registered SSH key linked to your GitHub account.

 ## Usage